 The gods of Asgard are called the Aesir.
 Some of the most popular include::

 Thor - Odin's son and god of thunder.
-He owns a powerful hammer called Mjolnir.
+He owns a mighty hammer called Mjolnir.

 Tyr - God of law and justice.
 He only has one hand.

-Loki - The trickster god - he gets into a lot of trouble
+Loki - The trickster god - gets into lots of mischiefs.

 Idun - Her golden apples keep the gods immortal.
 (Also spelled Idunn).

 Heimdall - Guardian of Asgard.
 He protects the Aesir from the Bifrost Bridge.

 Bragi - Wise bard of Valhalla

 Gods from Vanaheim are called the Vanir.
 The Aesir and Vanir used to be enemies, and they fought for a long time.
 Eventually, the two groups reached a truce.
 In good faith, they traded members with each other.
 The gods listed below are now commonly known as honorary members of the Aesir (or the Aesir-Vanir):